beancount/fava/fava/help/features.md

 **Note**: Uploading statements modifies your Beancount file!

-When enabling the `link_statements`-plugin, the Document entries created by Beancount (see above) will be tagged with `#statement`, linked to the corresponding transaction and can be filtered in the Journal:
+When enabling the `link_documents`-plugin, the Document entries created by Beancount (see above) will be tagged with `#linked`, linked to the corresponding transaction and can be filtered in the Journal:

-    plugin "fava.plugins.link_statements"
+    plugin "fava.plugins.link_documents"

 ### Exporting a Journal view